soot-oss/soot/index.md

----
-layout: post
-title: A framework for analyzing and transforming Java and Android Applications
----

 # Please help us improve Soot!
 You are using Soot and would like to help us support it in the future?
 Then please support us by filling out [this little web form](https://goo.gl/forms/rk1oSxFIxAH0xaf52).